Ishmam156/bdmap-coverage/README.md

 └── EmployeeList.js
 </pre>

-In addition there are the files in the root.
+In addition to the above, these are the files in the root.

 ### root files